-Unless such notice and warning compromises the containment of an emergency, or would likely result in an expansion or exacerbation of an emergency, immediate notification of an emergency will take place through one - or a combination of - the following methodologies:
+Unless such notice and warning compromise the containment of an emergency or would likely result in an expansion or exacerbation of an emergency, immediate notification of an emergency will take place through one-or a combination of-the following methodologies:

-- 1) CUNY- Alert
+- CUNY Alert

-- 2) Verbal announcement through the School's emergency communication response system or via the building Class E fire control system if a fire or smoke issue is detected
+- 2. Verbal announcement through the building Class E fire control system if a fire or smoke issue is detected

-- 3) Campus-wide e-mail blast
+- 3. Campus-wide email blast

-- 4) School web-site notice
+- 4. School website notice

-The following personnel are authorized to make such announcements: President or his/her designee, Public Safety Director or his/her designee, Queens College Dean or his or her designee, Chief Student Affairs Officer or his or her designee.
+The following personnel are authorized to make such announcements: President or his/her designee, Public Safety Director or his/her designee, Queens College dean or his or her designee, Chief Student Affairs Officer or his/her designee.
 Again, please note that a circumstance may arise in which it would not be prudent or appropriate to issue an immediate notification if such release would compromise efforts to contain the emergency.